Walter Brattain: Invention of the transistor

 As described by Bardeen, "The initial experiments with the gold spot suggested immediately that holes were being introduced into the germanium block, increasing the concentration of holes near the surface.
 The names emitter and collector were chosen to describe this phenomenon.
 The only question was how the charge of the added holes was compensated.
 Our first thought was that the charge was compensated by surface states.
 Shockley later suggested that the charge was compensated by electrons in the bulk and suggested the junction transistor geometry...
 Later experiments carried out by Brattain and me showed that very likely both occur in the point-contact transistor."

-On December 23, 1947, Walter Brattain, John Bardeen, and William B. Shockley demonstrated the first working transistor to their colleagues at Bell Laboratories.
-Amplifying small electrical signals and supporting the processing of digital information, the transistor is "the key enabler of modern electronics".
-The three men received the Nobel Prize in Physics in 1956 "for research on semiconductors and the discovery of the transistor effect."
+On December 23, 1947, Brattain, Bardeen, and Shockley demonstrated the first working transistor to their colleagues at Bell Labs.
+Amplifying small electrical signals and supporting the processing of digital information, the transistor is "the key enabler of modern electronics."

-Convinced by the 1947 demonstration that a major breakthrough was being made, Bell Laboratories focused intensively on what it now called the Surface States Project.
+Convinced by the 1947 demonstration that a major breakthrough was being made, Bell Labs focused intensively on what it now called the Surface States Project.
 Initially, strict secrecy was observed.
 Carefully restricted internal conferences within Bell Labs shared information about the work of Brattain, Bardeen, Shockley and others who were engaged in related research.
 Patents were registered, recording the invention of the point-contact transistor by Bardeen and Brattain.
-There was considerable anxiety over whether Ralph Bray and Seymour Benzer, studying resistance in germanium at Purdue University, might make a similar discovery and publish before Bell Laboratories.
+There was considerable anxiety over whether Ralph Bray and Seymour Benzer, studying resistance in germanium at Purdue University, might make a similar discovery and publish before Bell Labs.

-On June 30, 1948, Bell Laboratories held a press conference to publicly announce their discovery.
+On June 30, 1948, Bell Labs held a press conference to publicly announce their discovery.
 They also adopted an open policy in which new knowledge was freely shared with other institutions.
 By doing so, they avoided classification of the work as a military secret, and made possible widespread research and development of transistor technology.
-Bell Laboratories organized several symposia, open to university, industry and military participants, which were attended by hundreds of scientists in September 1951, April 1952, and 1956.
+Bell Labs organized several symposia, open to university, industry and military participants, which were attended by hundreds of scientists in September 1951, April 1952, and 1956.
 Representatives from international as well as domestic companies attended.

-Shockley believed (and stated) that he should have received all the credit for the discovery of the transistor.
+Shockley believed and stated that he should have received all the credit for the invention of the transistor.
 He actively excluded Bardeen and Brattain from new areas of research, in particular the junction transistor, which Shockley patented.
 Shockley's theory of the junction transistor was an "impressive achievement", pointing the way to future solid-state electronics, but it would be several years before its construction would become practically possible.